danielcbit/apcctrl/doc/manual/manual.rst

 inserting code in the halt script.

-Only if you cannot insert the appropriate code in the halt script, when you start apcupsd, normally from the /etc/rc.d/init.d/apcupsd script, use the ``--kill-on-powerfail`` option.
-This will cause apcupsd to program the UPS to shutoff the power just before it (apcupsd) does the system shutdown.
+Only if you cannot insert the appropriate code in the halt script, when you start apcctrl, normally from the /etc/rc.d/init.d/apcctrl script, use the ``--kill-on-powerfail`` option.
+This will cause apcctrl to program the UPS to shutoff the power just before it (apcctrl) does the system shutdown.
 Please note that this is not the most ideal solution.
 Read on to understand why.

 A very important consideration is that you must set the EEPROM in your UPS so that it waits a sufficient time for the system to halt before it shuts off the UPS power.

-When using a USB connection, apcupsd automatically sets this value to 60 seconds.
+When using a USB connection, apcctrl automatically sets this value to 60 seconds.
 When using a serial connection to a SmartUPS, you must configure the value in the UPS EEPROM by hand using ``apctest``.